nodejs/node/doc/api/typescript.md

 ### Non-file forms of input

-Type stripping can be enabled for `--eval` and STDIN input.
+Type stripping can be enabled for `--eval`.
 The module system will be determined by `--input-type`, as it is for JavaScript.

-TypeScript syntax is unsupported in the REPL, `--print`, `--check`, and `inspect`.
+TypeScript syntax is unsupported in the REPL, STDIN input, `--print`, `--check`, and `inspect`.

 ### Source maps